tobecoin/tobechain/README.md

 ## Building the source

-Building `tobe` requires both a Go (version 1.19 or later) and a C compiler.
+Building `tobe` requires both a Go (version < go1.23.0) and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run

 ```shell